 Verifying Assets for a Mortgage

-Asset verification, for those who are not laden with assets, is invasive.
+Asset verification, for those who are not laden with assets, can be an invasive process.
+The bane of loan officers, processors, and mortgage underwriters everywhere, it can be painfully tedious for potential homebuyers, too.
 If you have ample green, with a few extra hundred thousand left after your down payment, you will not get the same inquisition level as other buyers.
 The first-time buyer, with barely enough money for a long trip to IKEA after they close, can expect a more formal inquiry than their future—more successful—selves can expect.

 What Is Considered an Asset?

-Cash deposits into an account that cannot be sourced cannot be used.
+Lenders cannot work with untraceable funds from a borrower.
+That often means that cash deposits into an account cannot be used.
 Deposits of cash can actually taint the whole account so that none of the money in that account can be used for the purchase of the home.

 If your practice is to cash your paycheck, pay your bills with the cash, and deposit the leftover money into the bank, stop right now.
 Deposit your check into your bank and take out only what cash you need so that you don’t have any cash deposits going into your bank account.

-You can get a gift from a family member, employer, or close personal friend to help with a down payment or closing costs.
-But this can only be done if the person giving the gift can prove that the money was in a bank account before the gift was made.
+You can use a cash gift from a family member, employer, or close personal friend to help with a down payment or closing costs.
+But this can only be done if the person giving the gift can prove that the money was in a bank account prior to bestowing it on you.
+Like your own assets, gifts have to be verified and from an allowed source.
+It's preferable if the donor's bank statement doesn't include large deposits immediately before the date of the withdrawal; if it does, those deposits also must be sourced or the gift will not be allowed.

-You are not allowed to receive cash gifts to help with down payment or closing costs unless they are verified and from an allowed source.
 In addition to a bank statement from the donor showing the money to give, you will also need to provide proof the gift was given, such as a copy of the check, and you must provide proof the gift has been deposited into your account.
-The proof the gift has been deposited is simply a bank statement showing the deposit.
+Usually, a bank statement showing the deposit will suffice.